Investor Bulletin: Investor Complaints

 Process for Handling Complaints

 OIEA helps ensure that individuals and entities regulated by the SEC respond to investor complaints when appropriate.
 If an investor selects the option on the complaint form consenting to OIEA’s sending the complaint to the firm (“Yes, send the form to the firm….”), OIEA typically forwards the complaint, requesting the firm to send a written report to the investor and to OIEA that addresses the issues raised.
 However, the SEC cannot act as an investor’s attorney or personal representative.

 OIEA may refer an investor complaint to other Offices or Divisions within the SEC, including the Division of Enforcement.
 The Division of Enforcement generally conducts investigations on a confidential basis.
 As a result, OIEA will not confirm or deny the existence of an investigation and will not update an investor on the status of a complaint.

 Use of Complaint Information

 OIEA’s principal use of information from an investor complaint is to resolve the complaint, but OIEA may also share the information with other Offices and Divisions in the SEC or outside of the SEC where appropriate.
-Records and information may be disclosed outside the SEC pursuant to 5 U.S.C.
-552a(b) for multiple purposes, including to assist with SEC examinations and enforcement to determine whether an entity or person is complying with, or has violated, the federal securities laws or certain rules.
+Records and information may be used by the SEC or disclosed outside the SEC pursuant to 5 U.S.C.
+552a(b) for multiple purposes, including to assist with SEC examinations or investigations to determine whether an entity or person is complying with, or has violated, the federal securities laws or certain rules, and civil or administrative proceedings.
 The SEC often makes its files, including complaint information, available to other government agencies.